leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 The classification is a structure theorem, expressing each isocrystal as a direct sum of elements of a certain family of *simple isocrystals* which we will not describe here.
 Initially, we had the idea of testing out our semilinear maps API by stating this theorem.
 It turned out, though, that the bare statement did not depend in an essential way on the mathematics we had built up.
 And the full proof of the theorem seemed a bit hard given the current state of mathlib.
 For example, it relies on the classification of simple modules in the noncommutative setting as a one-line throwaway.
-It's left as an exercise for the reader.
+We leave it as an exercise for the reader.

 # Semilinear automorphisms of a general field